bhatvinayak/LearnNative/README.md

-# DevBridge
+# LearnNative

 **Learn Mobile Development, Bridge the Platforms**

-DevBridge is an open-source documentation website that provides comprehensive learning guides for Android (Kotlin + Jetpack Compose), iOS (Swift + SwiftUI), and React Native.
-The unique feature of DevBridge is its cross-platform code comparisons, allowing developers to see equivalent implementations across all three platforms.
+LearnNative is an open-source documentation website that provides comprehensive learning guides for Android (Kotlin + Jetpack Compose), iOS (Swift + SwiftUI), and React Native.
+The unique feature of LearnNative is its cross-platform code comparisons, allowing developers to see equivalent implementations across all three platforms.

 ## Features